ThomasCh666/tutoPAshaping/README.md

 This repository contains a Matlab code that simulates the optimisation of the mean light intensity within a given region of interest.

-It is part of the tutorial paper [Optical wavefront shaping in deep tissue using photoacoustic feedback](https://arxiv.org/abs/2407.04628), by Fei Xia, Ivo Leite, Robert Prevedel and Thomas Chaigne.
+It is part of the tutorial paper [Optical wavefront shaping in deep tissue using photoacoustic feedback](http://iopscience.iop.org/article/10.1088/2515-7647/ad82c1), by Fei Xia, Ivo Leite, Robert Prevedel and Thomas Chaigne.

+DOI: 10.5281/zenodo.17713064

 The simulated physical configuration is the following: